 More from FamilyVacationist:

-- 10 Best Hotel Booking Sites for Families
+- 10 Best Hotel Booking Sites for Comparing Prices and Perks

-- 12 Best All-Inclusive Resorts for Groups and Families
+- 12 Best All-Inclusive Resorts for Large Families and Groups

 Nancy Raff tells the stories of life in Italy on her site itch.world.